LavanyaReddy2509/Azure-Zero-to-Hero/Day01/Basics.md

 **Example:** Think of Google Drive or Amazon Web Services (AWS).

 # Private Cloud:
+**📌 What it is:**
+Cloud infrastructure dedicated to a single organization Can be hosted on-premises or by a third-party

 **Who Uses It:** One specific organization or business.

 **What It's Like:** Picture having your own personal, private computer space.
 It's like a digital clubhouse where only you and your team have access.
 Others can't just drop in.